abuehl/abuehl.github.io/_posts/2025-11-10-module-units.md

 import A;
 ```

-Ok.
-Again: But where is the footgun?
-It compiled and linked without
+Surprise: It compiled and linked without any error and the resulting
-any error and the resulting program ran fine.
+program ran fine.
+What is the problem?

-Again: Where is the footgun?

 Answer: That program is ill-formed.
-Why?
+But Why?

 Let's say we have the following contents of file `Af.cpp`: